Retrofit in Conservation Areas: These webinars took place in October and November 2021

 The Brookmill Road Conservation Area, located to the south in an area known as Deptford New Town, “begun early in the nineteenth century, was fully built up in the mid-Victorian decades and perpetuated the local dominance of ordinary working people.
 The area’s attractive streets of two-storey houses survive better than forerunners from earlier Deptford, and so carry great significance as a reminder of Deptford’s unique history.”

-The Society’s 2021 Annual General Meeting followed the talk.
 The Chair’s report is available here.
 The minutes are available here.